Cats Quilt Pattern

 - 3 yards of a variety of background fabrics (You can use this fabric bundle.)

-- assorted prints in cat colors (get at least 6 fat quarters, but you’ll probably want more for variety - I recommend this bundle.)
+- assorted prints in cat colors (get at least 6 fat quarters, but you’ll probably want more for variety - I used this bundle for the cover sample.)

 - 2 1/2 yards fabric for the quilt back (or 1 1/2 yards Cuddle Fleece)